-2016-001 Segregation of Duties (Prior Years 15-01 and 14-01) (initially reported in 2010)
+2017-001 Segregation of Duties (Prior Years 2016-001 and 2015-01)(initially reported in 2010)

-The city does not have proper segregation of accounting duties.
+Condition: Due to the limited number of staff, the City doesn't have a proper segregations of duties in many areas.
 Due to the lack of segregation of duties and limited internal controls, the finance director currently has the ability to issue and approve cash disbursements; reconcile the cash accounts; input, edit, and/or approve accounting journal entries; and prepare the financial information.
-This condition is the result of limited accounting staff at the City.